Trial Search Results

 - Patient with a concurrent malignancy or history of a malignant disease other than

-NSCLC that has been diagnosed and/or required therapy within the past 3 years.
+NSCLC that had been diagnosed and/or required therapy within the past 3 years.

-Exceptions to this exclusion include the following: completely resected basal cell and
+Exceptions to this exclusion included the following: completely resected basal cell

-- Patient has impairment of GI function or GI disease that may significantly alter the
+- Patient had impairment of GI function or GI disease that could significantly alter the

 absorption of ceritinib (e.g., ulcerative diseases, uncontrolled nausea, vomiting,